The Greater Vancouver Zoo is dedicated to creating an educational environment that inspires appreciation and concern about wildlife and wild places.

 Accommodates approximately 50 people.

 A $50.00 deposit is required upon registration.
-Picnic areas are booked between 10-3pm or 4-8pm.
-The picnic/park areas can be reserved in sections or as one large area.
-If you wish to reserve the whole picnic area (includes tiger, zebra and giraffe gazebo's) the cost is $110.00.
-For further information please contact 604.856.6825 ext 26 or 28, or via email at email@example.com.
+Picnic areas are available to rent from 9am-4pm.
+The picnic/park areas can be reserved as separate sections or as one large area.
+If you reserve the whole picnic area (i.e. the Tiger, Zebra and Giraffe gazebos) the cost is $110.00.
+For more information, please contact us by phone at 604.856.6825 (ext 26 or 28) or by email at firstname.lastname@example.org.

 Please Note: Gazebos near playground cannot be reserved, please see map or phone for more information.